 I remember the day the hospital first connected me to my Red Nose counsellor, starting my journey with this organisation that helps so many people.

-I joined with the Red Nose counsellors to talk with police and ambulance workers about how they handle SIDS deaths.
+I joined Red Nose counsellors to talk with police and ambulance workers about how they handle SIDS deaths.

 For me, it was healing, knowing that the next family to experience this unimaginable tragedy would be treated with compassion, empathy, and understanding.
 And not with suspicion, mistrust and blame like many families are on the worst day of their life.